ndrag/wfg/README.md

 ---

 # Works for Good
-A simple homepage for the Works for Good organization (worksforgood.info) intended as an AWS ecosystem practice project.
+An incredibly over-engineered homepage for the 'Works for Good' group that serves as a learning tool & playground for the AWS ecosystem.

 ## Tech Stack
 - Laravel 8